GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 Now that you see what's going on, let's fix it.

-1. Change the line
+1. Change the line:

         if (userAgent.contains("Mozilla")) {

-    to
+    to:

         if (userAgent.contains("Firefox")) {

-2. Deploy your application using
+2. Deploy your application using:

         $ mvn appengine:update

-3. Visit the web page again:
+3. Visit the web page again.

   ![](images/hellosafari.png)